project-chip/connectedhomeip/src/tracing/README.md

 # Matter tracing

-This library provides a pluggabble tracing and logging infrastructure for matter products.
+This library provides a runtime-configurable tracing and logging infrastructure for matter.

 ## Types of data